jdcloudcom/en/API/Virtual-Machines/Image/imageTasks.md

 ## Description
-Search the details of an image importation task
+Search the details of an image importation and exportation task

 ## Request Method